-The drone strike that resulted in the deaths of the Quds Force Commander of the Iranian Revolutionary Guard Corps, Major General Qasem Soleimani and four other senior Iranian officials, unleashed the ire of Iran's Supreme Leader and other members of the Iranian leadership.
+The drone strike that killed Iranian Revolutionary Guard Corps Quds Force Commander Major General Qasem Soleimani and four other senior Iranian officers has sparked the ire of Iran's supreme leader and other members of the military.
+Iranian leadership.

-The incandescent situation produced by the killing of Soleimani is partly the consequence of a retaliatory climate that has lasted for months.
+The incandescent situation produced by the killing of Soleimani is partly the result of a climate of retaliation that has lasted for months.

-Now the scenario is really complicated: Strong protests and Iranian anger raise concerns over both physical and electronic attacks by Iran against the US and other targets.
+Now the scenario is really complicated: strong protests and Iranian anger raise concerns about both physical and electronic attacks by Iran against US and other targets.

-A Defense Department spokesperson said about the attack: "Under the President's direction, the US military took decisive defensive action to protect American personnel overseas by killing General Qasem Soleimani.
-The General was actively developing plans to attack American diplomats and service members in Iraq and across the country. region ".
+A Department of Defense spokesperson stated about the attack: “At the President's direction, the U.S. military took decisive defensive actions to protect American personnel overseas by killing General Qasem Soleimani.
+The General was actively developing plans to attack American diplomats and service members in Iraq and throughout the region.”

-According to reports from local sources, the attack launched in Baghdad allegedly killed Abu Mahdi al-Muhandis, the leader of the Iraqi militia Kata'ib Hezbollah and deputy head of the popular mobilization forces, the militia group summoned to fight the Islamic State.
+According to reports from local sources, the attack launched in Baghdad would have killed Abu Mahdi al-Muhandis, the leader of the Iraqi Kata'ib Hezbollah militia and deputy head of the Popular Mobilization Forces, the militia group convened to fight the Islamic State.

 The reaction in Iraq and Iran

 Iraqi government officials, including Prime Minister Adel Abdul-Mahdi, expressed outrage at the attack.
-The official spokesman for the Iraqi Ministry of Defense said in a Twitter post that he mourned al-Muhandis, "martyred yesterday following an attack by US planes near Baghdad International Airport".
+The official spokesperson for the Iraqi Ministry of Defense said in a post on Twitter that he was mourning al-Muhandis, "martyred yesterday following an attack by American planes near Baghdad international airport."

 The Times included him last year in the top 100 most influential men on the planet: Soleimani was, in fact, the possible new Iranian leader.